pilotmoon/popclipweb/site/guide/index.md

 PopClip's [actions](/guide/actions) range from simple copy-paste and web searches to complex tasks such as translating text.
-Using [extensions](/guide/extensions), you can add actions to PopClip to adapt it to your needs.
+Using [extensions](/extensions/), you can add more actions to PopClip to adapt it to your needs.
 Think of PopClip as a context-aware assistant that provides a set of tools you can use instantly in any app.